Learning Task Priorities from Demonstrations: Learning operational and configuration space constraints simultaneously

-Orientation constraints represent an important component of operational space in many tasks.
-We have seen in previous work \cite{Silverio15} that, in bimanual manipulation, the orientation between end-effectors is of utmost importance for correct task execution.
-Here, we take advantage of the algebraic properties of unit quaternions to derive linear operators for projecting orientation constraints on configuration space.
+Orientation constraints represent an important component of operational space in many tasks and in bimanual manipulation the orientation between end-effectors is of utmost importance for correct task execution \cite{Silverio15}.
+Here, we take advantage of the algebraic properties of unit quaternions to derive linear operators for projecting orientation constraints onto configuration space.

-Let us consider the orientation part of the end-effector pose represented by a unit quaternion $ \mb{\epsilon} $ (Appendix \ref{app:Quat} reviews this representation) and the inverse differential kinematics for angular velocities, $ \mb{\dot{\mb{q}}} = \mb{J}^\psin_{\!o} \mb{\omega} $.
+Let us consider the orientation part of the end-effector pose represented by a unit quaternion $ \mb{\epsilon} $ (Appendix A reviews this representation\footnote[3]{The appendices can be found as supplementary material at \href{http://joaosilverio.weebly.com/tro}{\texttt{http://joaosilverio.weebly.com/tro}}}) and the inverse differential kinematics for angular velocities, $ \mb{\dot{\mb{q}}} = \mb{J}^\psin_{\!o} \mb{\omega} $.
 From \cite{Pastor11} we have that